 What this post covers

-In our article What Do Bearded Dragons Eat? we explore various different insects and live food that you can feed your bearded dragon.
-The article about Suitable Fruits and Vegetables For Bearded Dragons looks at the vegetable options for your Dragon.
+In our article Which Live Foods Do Bearded Dragons Eat? we explore various different insects and live food that you can feed your bearded dragon.
+The article about Suitable Vegetables For Bearded Dragons looks at the vegetable options for your Dragon.
 It also highlights that the mixture between live food and vegetable food changes as your Bearded Dragon matures.
 In this article we’ll look at how often you should feed them, when you should feed them and how much at a time.

 Diet Differences Between Baby Bearded Dragons and Adults